-At Ewanrigg Junior School, we understand that pupils must be provided with an education that prepares them for the opportunities, responsibilities and experiences of adult life.
-A key part of this relates to relationships education, which must be delivered to every primary-aged pupil.
+We understand that pupils must be provided with an education that prepares them for the opportunities, responsibilities and experiences of adult life.
+A key part of this relates to relationships education.
+Primary schools also have the option to decide whether pupils are taught sex education.

-Relationships education focusses on giving pupils the knowledge they need to make informed decisions about their wellbeing, health and relationships, and to build their self-efficacy.
-Health education focusses on equipping pupils with the knowledge they need to make good decisions about their own health and wellbeing.
+Relationships education focusses on giving pupils the knowledge they need to make informed decisions about their wellbeing, health and relationships, and ensures can talk to a trusted adult if there is anything worrying them.
+Health education focusses on equipping pupils with the knowledge they need to make informed decisions about their own health and ensures they receive factual information about the changes they will experience emotionally and physically during puberty.

-We understand our responsibility to deliver a high-quality, age-appropriate and evidence-based relationships, sex and health curriculum for all our pupils.
-This policy sets out the framework for our relationships, sex and health curriculum, providing clarity on how it is informed, organised and delivered.
+We understand our responsibility to deliver a high-quality, age-appropriate and evidencebased RHE curriculum for all our pupils.
+This policy sets out the framework for our relationships and health curriculum, providing clarity on how it is informed, organised and delivered.